FAQs About HOA Management

 Assessments are the Homeowner’s financial obligation to the Community Association.
 Assessments cover the operating expenses of the common area and provide for reserve funds for replacement of common facilities in future years.
 Each Association is unique and due dates for assessments vary.
 You can view your Association’s yearly budget in your RowCal Homeowner Portal under the documents tab for more information.

 There is no concrete answer to whether or not your assessment will go up.
 Typically, your Association Declarations provide for annual increases, in most cases, there is a set percentage that is not to be exceeded per year without the vote of the property owners.
 The Board of Directors may approve an increased budget, in order to cover increased costs of operating and maintaining the common area and sufficient reserve funds.
+Your Association’s Fiscal Year End is noted on your Budget and Budget Notices.
+You will receive a mailing of any updates to your Budget/Assessments prior to your upcoming Fiscal Year End so you can update your payment amount, if necessary.

 Community Associations are dependent upon timely receipt of assessments due from each property owner.
 Late payments may result in late charges and possibly interest to your account, based on your Association’s Collections Policy.
 The management company reserves the right to apply charges to homeowner accounts for their efforts to resolve delinquency per the management agreement.
 In addition, the Association has the right to turn over delinquent accounts to their attorney for collection of assessments.

-Late fees are assessed to accounts that have not paid their assessments within the timeframe noted in your Association’s Collections Policy.
+Late fees are assessed to accounts that have not paid their assessments within the time-frame noted in your Association’s Collections Policy.

 RowCal’s Auto Pay Program is set to only pull your association assessment amount, as you have approved.
 We cannot pull additional amounts without your written approval.
 If you would like your full balance pulled with your next month’s association payment, please submit your request in writing to the Care Team.